aristanetworks/anta/docs/security-advisory/usage.md

 anta psirt --inventory inventory.yml tpl-report --template report.j2 --output sa-report.txt
 ```

-The Markdown report always renders one Device Findings row per vulnerability
+The Markdown report renders one Device Findings row per vulnerability
 assessment.
-It does not accept `--expand`.
+It also renders one parent lifecycle row when a test ends before
+producing a vulnerability assessment.

 See the [NRFU documentation](../cli/nrfu.md) for shared filters and dry-run
 behavior.